Wang Zhuo (Sixteen Kingdoms): Warlord in Longxi

 For the next two years, the Later Zhao continued to disintegrate before finally being destroyed in 351.
 During this time, Wang Zhuo held on to the Longxi region.
 In 352, he sent an envoy to the Eastern Jin dynasty in the south offering his surrender, and was appointed General Who Conquers the West and Inspector of Qin province.
 Soon, he also sent another envoy to the Former Yan in the east for the same purpose, and he was appointed the Inspector of Yi province.
 However, in November or December that year, the Prime Minister of the Former Qin dynasty, Fu Xiong invaded Longxi and defeated Wang Zhuo.
 He fled to the Former Liang, where Zhang Chonghua treated him exceptionally and appointed him the General Who Conquers The Caitiffs and Inspector of Qin.

 In 353, Wang Zhuo joined the Liang generals, Zhang Hong and Song Xiu to attack Former Qin with 15,000 infantry and cavalry.
 They fought Fu Xiong and Fu Jing at Longli (in present-day Wushan County, Gansu), where they suffered a disastrous defeat.
-12,000 of their soldier were lost, and both Zhang Hong and Song Xiu were captured and sent to Chang'an while Wang Zhuo fled alone on horseback.
+12,000 of their soldier were lost, and both Zhang Hong and Song Xiu were captured and sent to the Qin capital, Chang'an while Wang Zhuo fled alone on horseback.
 In May or June that year, he led 20,000 soldier to invade Shanggui.
 Many of the people in Qin province joined forces with Wang Zhuo, who routed Fu Yuan and forced him to retreat to Chang'an.